RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 Whether to use proto names when marshal and unmarshal JSON or not.

 Default to `false` .

 When `MarshalOptions.UseProtoNames` was `true` on serverside, this flag should be `true`, and `snakeToCamel` flag for ts_proto should be `keys` or `false`.

+You do not need to set this flag when working with protobuf-es.

 ### `ts_proto_key_snake_to_camel`